ae-proton/sandcastlex/README.md

 ## 1. I joined the game but cannot spawn!

 That's because Horde mode is PvE (Player vs Entity) cooperation mode.

-To spawn, <b> you must wait for current wave to be finished</b>. \
+To spawn, <b> you must wait for current wave to be finished</b>.

-If You are not sure how long it will take, just ask alive players.
+If You are not sure <b>how long</b> it will take, just ask alive players.

 ## 2. How do start?